PnS2018/pns2018.github.com/session_03.md

 The use of BN in DNNs greatly smooths the network training in practice.
 It is not used as a default component in many DNNs architectures (e.g., ResNets).
 The application of BN in RNNs is recently explored in Cooijmans et al. (2016).

+Note that one would have to perform BN in both training and inference phases.
+The only difference is that during the inference phase, the trained $$\gamma$$ and $$\beta$$ parameters are not updated anymore.
+Furthermore, there are techniques to rescale the trained weights according to BN's trained parameters so that one can avoid BN's calculation during the inference phase.
+We omitted this details because this is out of the scope of this module.

+__Remarks__: Since the Batch Normalization was proposed, there is a trend of abandoning Dropout as the dropout seems making small difference in training.

 ## Credit Assignment and the Vanishing Gradient Problem

 ## Exercises